A12N4V/space_desk/README.md

 # space desk
-space desk is a simulation where the player is a transmission's reciever and listens stories of aliens from different planets
+space desk is a space simulation where player can have a experience as a simulated alien and can decode messages.